 - Be married or single

 - Be a father, mother, guardian, or grandparent and apply for benefits for an infant or child under the age of 5

 Check the income guidelines to see if you qualify for WIC.
-If your family receives less than the amount listed, you may be eligible.
-Foster care, Medical Assistance, Temporary Cash Assistance and Food Supplement Program clients are income eligible.
+You may be eligible if your family receives less than the amount listed.
+Foster care, Medical Assistance, Temporary Cash Assistance, and Food Supplement Program clients are income qualified.